Art & Photography

 Walking, Tours & Sketching

 Many of the things that make an art trip to St Ives unique are absolutely FREE.
 The amazing and famous quality of light, the landscape, the cobbled streets and the Barbara Hepworth sculptures scattered throughout the town.
-All of these things can just be experienced while walking around the town and we can suggest a number of great viewpoints for sketching or painting outdoors.
+We can suggest a number of great viewpoints for sketching or painting outdoors.

-You can also take a History of Art in St Ives walking tour or a photography walking tour, which provides an overview of the town along with great places to practice a variety of photographic techniques.
+St Ives walking or photography tours provide an overview of the town along with great places to practice a variety of photographic techniques.
 Alternatively Tate St Ives offers a number of free, downloadable walking tours including one dedicated entirely to Ben Nicholson.

 Beyond St Ives